-Currently, it is hard to navigate most websites without an obstructive ad popping up to delay your viewing experience.
+Currently, as demonstrated by recent posts on https://third.co.uk, it is hard to navigate most websites without an obstructive ad popping up to delay your viewing experience.
 Essentially, these ads are placing a risky bet that consumers are willing to put up with them into order to consume their desired content.
 How long of a YouTube ad would you tolerate in order to view your desired content?
 Your behavior may dictate which ads are served to you, as well as on which of your devices they appear.
 You may also have noticed that the first three search results on Google are usually ads.
 In a way, both of these examples are the tolls that we pay, with our attention, for access to these services.
 However, we must again keep in mind that these obstructions have been carefully tuned to bring in the most ad revenue, without turning off a critical number of users.

 Switching gears now to subtlety, some brands have gotten extremely creative when it comes to advertising that flies under the radar.
 Whether that’s product placement in the film industry, or sponsoring events, this sort of advertising is ubiquitous.
 The subtle irony behind the 30 Rock skit, mocking product placement, uses product placement to show how self-aware advertising has become.
 As Liz Lemon (Tina Fey) frantically bashes product placement, declaring that it has no place on her show, she drinks a Snapple and listens to her coworkers tell everyone how good it is.
 You’ll often hear of the marriage of content and commerce, but how far into our entertainment can messages go before it can no longer be considered entertainment.